 '''

+- "Cock a doodle doo"

+md5sum: e583af1f8b00b53cda87ae9ead880224 # Md5sum of the file (optional)

+A second workflow.
+Notice the starting '-'

+- name: simple echo

+\hookrightarrowwhich means

+command: "echo moo"

+that workflow items are in a list.
+You can add

+→as much workflows as you want

 files:

 - path: "moo.txt"

+Whether a file should be there or not.

 should_exist: false

-Whether a file should be there or not.

 → (optional, if not given defaults to true)

+st.dout:

 Options for testing stdout (optional)

-stdout:

 contains:

-List of strings which should be in stdout
+List of strings which should be in stdout.

 → (optional)

 - "moo"

+must_not_contain:

 List of strings that should NOT be in stout.

-must_not_contain:

 → (optional)

 - "Cock a doodle doo"

-- name: mission impossible

-Also failing workflows can be tested
+- name: mission impossible # Also failing workflows can be tested

+tags:

 A list of tags that can be used to select.

-tags:

 →which test

 - should fail

 is run with pytest using the '--tag' flag.

 command: bash impossible.sh

+exit_code: 2

 What the exit code should be (optional, if not

-exit_code: 2

-\rightarrow given defaults to 0)
+⇒given defaults to 0)

 files:

 - path: "fail.log"

 Multiple files can be tested for each workflow

-- path: "TomCruise.txt"
+- path: "TomCruise.txt.gz"

+Gzipped files can also be searched, provided

+→their extension is '.gz'

+contains: "starring"

 stderr:

 Options for testing stderr (optional)

-A list of strings which should be in stderr

 contains:

+A list of strings which should be in stderr.

 → (optional)

 - "BSOD error, please contact the IT crowd"

 must_not_contain:

-A list of strings which should NOT be in...
+A list of strings which should NOT be in.

-⇔stderr (optional)
+→stderr (optional)

 - "Mission accomplished!"

 '''